norcross/gravity-tooltips/readme.txt

 Donate link: http://andrewnorcross.com/donate
 Tags: gravity forms, forms, tooltips
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8.1
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Convert the Gravity Forms description field into tooltips
+Add custom tooltips in Gravity Forms.

 == Description ==

-Convert the Gravity Forms description field into tooltips as either an icon or hovering on the field label.
-Includes the option to apply globally or on user-selected fields.
+Add custom tooltips in Gravity Forms.
+Creates a new input field under the 'advanced' tab for each field item.

 == Installation ==
 1. Upload the `gravity-tooltips` folder and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add tooltips on individual fields under the 'advanced' tab

 == Frequently Asked Questions ==

-= What? =
+= What is this for? =

-This
+There are times when you want to add more information to a field to help prompt a user, but don't want to overfill the space.

 == Screenshots ==